deftio/WandSketch/README.md

-# 🪄 Harry Potter Wand Tracker
+# 🪄 Wand Tracker

 A magical web application that uses computer vision and machine learning to track wand movements and recognize spell patterns in real-time.

+Inspired by a visit to Hogsmeade :)

 ## ✨ Features